Water Licence - New

 As defined in the WSA, a stream includes a natural watercourse, a natural body of water, or source of water supply, and a lake, pond, river, creek, spring, ravine, gulch, wetland, or glacier.
 An aquifer means a geological formation containing, or capable of containing groundwater.
 Groundwater, is water naturally occurring below the surface of the ground.

 Groundwater that is used for domestic purposes is exempt from licensing and paying provincial water fees and rentals.
-If you wish to apply for an existing non domestic use groundwater Licence (water use began on or before February 29, 2016), please use Existing Use Groundwater Licence Application.

 A water licence specifies the water source, the water use purpose, the maximum quantity of water that may be used, and the works associated with the water use, as well as where the water can be used.
 Water use may be restricted to certain times of the year.
+Please review any existing water allocation notations on the source you are considering applying for.
+Water allocation notations may have important information regarding the availability of water for that source.

 You can apply to use water for more than one water use purpose on your application.
 Read the Water Use Purposes to see which one(s) you should apply for.